Don’t worry, you’ll be able to find this one on a shelf.

 That iconic status is what is leveraged with the SNES Classic Edition, the second of Nintendo’s “Classics” line (which is what we’re apparently calling this now.)
 Just as the original SNES model was meant to be an enhanced edition of the NES, the SNES Classic attempts to build upon its predecessor in the NES Classic Edition.
 In that respect, the SNES Classic succeeds, though it doesn’t move much past that point in quality.

 First off, the size of the device is just as novel and small as you’ve likely heard.
 The console could easily fit in a jacket pocket or a small bag, and weighs even less than you would expect.
 Set up is extremely easy, with only a HDMI port and mini USB connector in the back.
 Anyone who’s used a modern TV or a smartphone would be able to install the SNES Classic in seconds.
 Visually, the device looks exactly like the SNES you remember, save for the cartridge slot being sealed and a power indicator light on the front.
-The power switch functions exactly the same as well.
+The power switch functions the same way.

 Within seconds of power up, players are taken to a very straightforward but aesthetically pleasing interface for game selection.
-You can sort the 21 games however you need to in order to locate what you want to play, and the machine’s options are easily available at the top.
+You can sort the 21 games however you need to to locate what you want to play, and the machine’s options are easily available at the top.
 In the options, you can change the display settings; such as how the TV displays or to put borders around the games.
 From there, it’s simply a matter of selecting which game is most appealing to your nostalgia.

 In terms of selection, the SNES Classic is very much a crash course of the 16-bit era of gaming.
 Included are the following: